MohitAhirwar/identicon-generator/README.md

-# Identicon Generator - Vue app using jdenticon library
+# Identicon Generator - Vue
 Just like github which automatically generates identicon and shows profile picture